-Gastric bypass, Roux en-Y (proximal) – This is the standard procedure that typically is being performed.
-The Y-connection is connected near the upper part (proximal) of the gastrointestinal tract.
+Gastric bypass, Roux en-Y (proximal) – Proximal or short-limb RNY is the standard procedure that typically is being performed.
+The Y-connection is connected near the upper part about 10-cm (proximal) of the gastrointestinal tract.

-Gastric bypass, Roux en-Y (distal) – The Y-connection is connected further down the tract (distal), allowing fewer nutrients to be absorbed.
+Gastric bypass, Roux en-Y (distal) – In distal or long-limb RNY, the Y-connection is connected further down the track about 100-cm (distal), allowing fewer nutrients to be absorbed.
 This furthers the weight loss of the patient.

 Mini-Gastric Bypass Surgery – This is a simpler alternative to traditional gastric bypass procedure.
-Mini-gastric bypass involves a long, narrow stomach that connects to the digestive tract.
-This is a minimal invasive and less complex procedure.
+Mini-gastric bypass involves a long, tight stomach that connects to the digestive tract.
+This is a minimally invasive and less complex process.
 Learn more about mini gastric bypass surgery or compare the differences between bariatric surgery types.